-Assessment for learning takes place continuously through self-assessment and formative teacher-assessment.
+Assessment for learning takes place continuously through formative (ongoing) and summative (at the end of each year) teacher-assessment.
 The pupils in each year group are assessed against end of year expectations for children of their age.
-There are also national SATs (Standardised Assessment Tasks/tests) at the end of Key Stage I and the end of Key Stage 2.
-In other year groups, children are assessed using a variety of formative and summative assessments including day to day teacher assessment and standardised tests which monitor progress and inform teaching.
+There are also national SATs (Standard Assessment Tests) at the end Key Stage 2 which provide school with its attainment data each year and your children with their pathway forwards in Key Stage 3.
+In other year groups, children are assessed using a variety of formative and summative assessments including day-to-day teacher assessment and standardised tests, which monitor progress and inform teaching.
 In the EYFS, the children are assessed on entry with the statutory Reception Baseline Assessment (RBA) and on exit using the Foundation Stage Profile.
-Assessment is a tool which is used primarily to inform the next steps of teaching and Meltham CE Primary school will always strive to ensure as little pressure as possible is placed upon children at these important times.
+Reading is the gateway to all learning.
+Children follow the Little Wandle Phonics Programme and are assessed every six weeks from Reception and throughout Year I. At the end of Year I, all children will take part in the Phonics Screening Check taken by all Year I children in England and Wales.
+Primarily, assessment is a tool which is used to inform the next steps of teaching and learning.
+Meltham CE Primary school will always strive to ensure as little pressure as possible is placed upon children at these important times.